ltfschoen/XCMTemplate/dapps/evm2/flipper/README.md

     * `Client network socket disconnected before secure TLS connection was established`
         * Try fixing by running `unset https_proxy && unset http_proxy`, but this didn't actually work for me
     * If you get error `PollingBlockTracker` then try connecting to a different ISP and disable VPN and stop using a proxy and restart access to your internet
     * Sometimes when you run `truffle test --network moonbase` after changing some CLI options it outputs `Error: The network id specified in the truffle config (1287) does not match the one returned by the network (4619453).
-Ensure that both the network and the provider are properly configured`, even though the network id in the truffle-config.js is in fact 1287, but when you run it again it might works.
-So just keep running the command again until it works or change internet connection.
+Ensure that both the network and the provider are properly configured`, even though the network id in the truffle-config.js is in fact 1287 (for some reason it confuses the block number for the network id), but when you run it again it might works.
+So just keep running the command again until it.
+Or run `truffle test --network sepolia` instead of
+    `truffle test --verbose-rpc --network sepolia`
+    works or change internet connection.
 * References
     * https://github.com/trufflesuite/truffle/blob/develop/packages/contract/README.md